dsc-courses/practice.dsc10.com/problems/su22-final/q11-true-false-disc09.md

 # BEGIN SUBPROB

-Chebyshev's inequality implies that we can always create a 96% confidence interval from a bootstrap distribution using the mean of the distribution plus or minus 5 standard deviations.
+Chebyshev's inequality implies that we can always create at least a 96% confidence interval from a bootstrap distribution using the mean of the distribution plus or minus 5 standard deviations.